Taxation

 Source: Finnish Tax Administration

-The Tax Administration is combating the shadow economy and other forms of economic crime using various tools ranging from the registration of persons and companies to report monitoring and from control visits to tax audits.
-The key is to put an end to fraudulent activities effectively and as early as possible.
-As a rule, targets for the shadow economy include any cases that concern an object of tax control under consideration for police reporting.
-The Tax Administration has staff specialised in processing more serious shadow economy phenomena and cases.
+The Tax Administration ensures the accrual of tax revenue through effective control.
+The Tax Administration is combating the grey economy and other forms of economic crime using various tools ranging from registration to report monitoring and from control visits to tax audits.
+Efforts are made to stop fraudulent activity at as early a stage as possible.
+Targets of the grey economy include any objects of tax control under consideration for crime reporting.
+There are specialized personnel in combating more serious manifestations of the grey economy.

-The exchange of information affecting taxation between the tax authorities of different countries and international cooperation plays an important role in the Finnish Tax Administration’s work to combat the shadow economy and economic crimes.
-The Tax Administration’s work in combating the shadow economy plays an active role in international anti-fraud forums.
+The exchange of tax information between tax administrations in different countries and international cooperation are central to the Tax Administration's work to combat the grey economy and financial crime.
+The Finnish Tax Administration has a very active role in international anti-fraud forums.

 Dishonesty occurs throughout business life